spillere/JoomGen-3.0/README.md

 #### Generating the component

-For generating the component you just need to type the line above on the command line:
+For generate the component you just need to type the line above on the command line:
 <pre>
 ~$ php [path_to_joomgen]/bin/joomgen.php
 </pre>